-Yet how can cognition, in essence general and ubiquitous, be trained with a specific program?
-It seems somewhat counterintuitive to expect changes transferable to many everyday tasks from training in a single activity.
 Two main behavioral approaches have emerged in the cognitive enhancement paradigm, based on cognitive training and physical exercise, respectively.
-Both have demonstrated interesting findings, but lack clear transfer to a wide variety of tasks.
-In contrast with these rather restricted paradigms, we propose a novel approach, based on complex motor training (Moreau & Conway, 2013).
-Motor activities with high cognitive demands can be optimal to enhance cognition, with limited risks in terms of ratio involvement-reward.
-Besides the cognitive outcomes, motor activities also induce important health benefits, supported by decades of research on physical exercise.
-In line with this idea, our latest experimental findings demonstrate that combining cognitive and physical demands within ad hoc activities represents an optimal way to target wide and general cognitive improvements (Moreau, Morrison, & Conway, under review).
+Both have demonstrated promising findings, but still lack clear transfer to a wide variety of tasks (see here for an example in the spatial domain).
+Building upon these lines of work, we have proposed a novel approach, based on complex motor training, an integrated blend of physical and cognitive demands.
+Motor activities with high cognitive demands can be optimized to enhance cognition, with limited risks in terms of ratio involvement/reward.
+They allow the integration of novelty, diversity and complexity within single regimens, thus ensuring maximal ecological validity and meaningful transfer.
+Besides cognitive improvements, well-designed motor activities can also induce important health benefits, supported by decades of research on physical exercise.
+In line with this idea, our latest experimental findings demonstrate that combining physical and cognitive demands within ad hoc activities represents an optimal way to target wide and general improvements in general health and cognition.